Curriculum and Instruction

 Our programs are accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The Early childhood program is recognized by the National Association for the Education of Young Children.
 The Elementary Education program is recognized by the Association for Childhood Education International.
 State and national professional organization standards provide the foundation for the curriculum, field experiences, and student teaching experiences in both programs.

 We prepare teachers to meet the highest standards in teaching.
-Candidates graduating from the elementary education, early childhood, special education, or special education/elementary education program are empowered teachers who are, in turn, able to empower all learners in their classrooms.
+Candidates graduating from the elementary education, early childhood, middle level education, special education, or special education/elementary education program are empowered teachers who are, in turn, able to empower all learners in their classrooms.

 Through coursework and a variety of teaching experiences, we prepare teachers who: